nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_guide_versioning.md

 ## Beta ##

-This implementation guide is in currently in an beta state at the moment.
+This implementation guide is currently in a beta state at the moment.
 Therefore, this is still under active development and subject to change.

 ## Semantic Versioning ##